Address: 11 Owen Avenue, Lansdowne,

 Doula By My Side Program

 Doula - (originated from ancient Greek- meaning a woman who serves) otherwise known as a woman caregiver providing non-medical assistance before , during, and after child birth.
 A Doula also provides assistances to the expectant mother's partner and family.
 We provide information and emotional support. to ensure improved maternal and birth outcomes.
-PPF Doulas are HIPPA Compliant, and Certified with CPR Certifications.
+PPF Doulas are HIPAA Compliant, and Certified with CPR Certifications.
 PPF requires a 50 state criminal background clearance to be performed on all Doulas.

 All our expectant mothers receive one on one, non-judgmental practical support breastfeeding instructions and more.
 All instructions are shared before, during, and after the birth of their child.
 Mothers on bed rest receive in home companionship, strategic planning for stress relief during their bed rest stay, and child birth education.
 PPF Doulas assist Managed Care members from 22 weeks with bed restrictions, through 8 weeks postpartum.
 This assistance is given in order to improve their pregnancy, childbirth and postpartum experiences.